n8n-io/n8n-docs/docs/courses/level-one/index.md

 ## How long does the course take?

 Completing the course should take around **two hours**.
-You don't have to complete it in one go, feel free to take breaks and resume whenever you are ready.
+You don't have to complete it in one go; feel free to take breaks and resume whenever you are ready.

 ## How do I complete the course?